tcwicks/ChillX/README.md

 Log entries could be bulk written do a database using BCP.
 How would this be done of the log entries are being written synchronously one at a time?

 ChillX.Logging is implemented as a log entry queue which adds each entry to a pending queue and returns immediately.
 Log entries themselves are committed to durable storage such as a DB server by a separate thread.
+Multiple log writers can be implemented and attached either for different destinations or different types of storage.
+In the case of a DB logger this can easily use BCP for logging.

 ### Message Queue
 documentation to be continued...